Skip to main content

 The loss of these protective effects with estrogen decline can impair β-cell function over time, further contributing to the risk of type 2 diabetes.
 Hormonal therapies that restore estrogen levels can help to preserve β-cell function and maintain a healthy insulin response.

-The systems-biology perspective reveals that the metabolic consequences of are the result of a complex interplay of changes across multiple tissues and signaling pathways.
-The decline in estrogen initiates a cascade of events that includes a shift to visceral adiposity, the development of hepatic steatosis and atherogenic dyslipidemia, and impaired insulin signaling in and the pancreas.
+The systems-biology perspective reveals that the metabolic consequences of menopause are the result of a complex interplay of changes across multiple tissues and signaling pathways.
+The decline in estrogen initiates a cascade of events that includes a shift to visceral adiposity, the development of hepatic steatosis and atherogenic dyslipidemia, and impaired insulin signaling in skeletal muscle and the pancreas.

 Hormonal therapies are a rational intervention designed to counteract these changes at a fundamental, mechanistic level.
 By restoring the signaling capacity of estrogen receptors in key metabolic tissues, these therapies can help to re-establish a more favorable metabolic milieu, reducing the long-term risk of metabolic disease and improving the overall quality of life.